StanLivitski/cards.webapp/README.rst

 modified images in the ``cards.webapp`` directories of ``svg-card-backs`` and ``responsive-playing-cards`` subprojects (under ``downloads/``).
-Note that replacement images must satisfy requirements listed in the comments of XSL Transformation (``.xslt``) files within those directories.
+Note that replacement images must satisfy requirements listed in the comments of XSL Transformation (``.xslt``) or Python script (``.py``) files within those directories.

-XSL Transformations in the subprojects containing card images were used to convert images from the upstream projects.
+Python scripts and XSL Transformations in the subprojects containing card images were used to convert images from the upstream projects.
 You can run them again to import any updates to the upstream images.

 To have the application display card images installed elsewhere on a hosting machine, run the ``link_card_images.py`` script from ``misc/scripts/``.
 Note that this script has additional dependencies which are listed in its docstring.
-When running the script, specify either ``front/`` or ``back/`` subdirectory of ``web.src/durak_ws/static/cards/images`` in the project's sources as the target and the permanent location of your images as the source.
+When running the script, specify either ``web.src/durak_ws/static/cards/images/front/`` or ``web.src/depends/backs/`` directory in the project's sources as the target and the permanent location of your images as the source.